Generic Name: glatiramer (gla-TIR-a-mer)

 Use glatiramer as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- An extra patient leaflet is available with glatiramer.
+- An extra patient leaflet and detailed instructions for use is available with glatiramer.
 Talk to your pharmacist if you have questions about this information.

 - Glatiramer is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using glatiramer at home, a health care provider will teach you how to use it.
 Be sure you understand how to use glatiramer.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Do not use glatiramer if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use glatiramer if it contains particles, is cloudy or discolored, or if the syringe is cracked or damaged.

-- Rotate your injection site every day.
+- Inject glatiramer under the skin, NOT into a muscle or vein.
+Inject into the stomach, thigh, upper arm, or outer hip.
+Rotate injection sites with each dose of glatiramer.
 This will help to decrease the risk of skin damage at the injection site.

 - If you miss a dose of glatiramer, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.